The site takes its name from an alleged quote of Winston Churchill, on Armistice Night 1918, when he said something to the effect of:

 Russia was hardly a "pygmy", but for all his rudeness Winston did correctly foresee the numerous smaller wars that followed the break up of the Austro-Hungarian, Russian and Turkish empires.

 I have become very interested in all of the wars that immediately followed WWI, but particularly the Russian Civil War and related conflicts, such as the Freikorps campaign in Latvia and the Soviet-Polish Campaign of 1920.
-At first I didn't think there was very much on them in English and French, but then I realised that the problem was rather that much of it was inaccessible.
+At first I didn't think there was very much on them in English and French, but then I realised that the problem was rather that much of it was hard to find.

 A primary reason for this site then is to provide material that is not normally accessible, either because it was published in some obscure journal or not in English, or both.
 I have decided to concentrate on written material rather than pictures, since I can't do everything I might like to.